-3.4.1.11.
-Temporary Exclusion: Undergoing Physical or Cardiopulmonary Therapy
+3.4.1.8.
+Temporary Exclusion: Undergoing Physical Therapy

-Activities done as a part of physical or cardiopulmonary therapy may interfere with the participation in the physical activity group.
-Therefore, prospective participants who are undergoing physical or cardiopulmonary therapy are not eligible for enrollment until the course of the therapy has been completed.
+Activities done as a part of physical therapy may interfere with the participation in the physical activity group.
+Therefore, prospective participants who are undergoing physical therapy are not eligible for enrollment until the course of physical therapy has been completed.